camaclean/hapbinX/README.md

 hapbin
 ======

-`hapbin` is a collection of tools for efficiently calculating [Extended Haplotype Homozygosity (EHH)](http://dx.doi.org/10.1038/nature01140), the [Integrated Haplotype Score (iHS)](http://dx.doi.org/10.1371/journal.pbio.0040072) and the [Cross Population Extended Haplotype Homozogysity (XP-EHH)](http://www.nature.com/nature/journal/v449/n7164/full/nature06250.html) statistic.
+`hapbinX` is a modification of the hapbin suite of tools (https://github.com/evotools/hapbin) for calculating an extended version of the [Integrated Haplotype Score (iHS)](http://dx.doi.org/10.1371/journal.pbio.0040072) evolutionary statistic.
+This new statistic (mmiHS) extends iHS to multiple markers enabling the signatures of selection across pairs of variants to be studied.

 ## Tools ##

-The `hapbin` suite contains the following tools:

-   * `ehhbin --hap [.hap/.hapbin file] --map [.map file] --locus [locus] --out [output prefix]` - calculate the EHH
+To run `hapbinX` across a set of variant pairs:

-   * `ihsbin --hap [.hap/.hapbin file] --map [.map file] --out [output prefix]` - calculate the iHS of all loci in a `.hap/.hapbin` file
+   * `ihs2binsub --hap [.hap/.hapbin file] --map [.map file] --list [list of pairs] --minmaf [0-1] --out [output prefix]` - calculate the multi-marker iHS across pairs of loci specified in a list file
-   * `xpehhbin --hapA [Population A .hap/.hapbin] --hapB [Population B .hap/.hapbin] --map [.map file] --out [output prefix]` - calculate the XPEHH of all loci in `.hap/.hapbin` files.
-   * `hapbinconv --hap [.hap ASCII file] --out [.hapbin binary file]` - convert .hap file to more size efficient binary format.

-For additional options, see `[executable] --help`.
+For additional options, see `ihs2binsub --help`.

 ## Copyright and License ##

 This code is licensed under the GPL v3.
 Copyright is retained by the original authors, Colin Maclean and the University of Edinburgh.

-## Citation ##

-Maclean CA, Chue Hong NP, Prendergast JG. hapbin: An Efficient Program for Performing Haplotype-Based Scans for Positive Selection in Large Genomic Datasets.
-Mol Biol Evol.
-2015 Nov;32(11):3027-9. [doi: 10.1093/molbev/msv172](http://mbe.oxfordjournals.org/content/32/11/3027)

 ## Building from source code ##